 To encourage imaginative visual thinking and capitalise on London as a learning resource

 To promote self-reflection and critical analysis as an integral part of the creative learning experience

 To progress self-efficacy in the communication of ideas both verbal and written

 Learning and Teaching Methods

 With classes scheduled during the evenings and weekends, this course enables you to combine studying with employment or other commitments.
-Ideal for students wishing to combine their studies with an English Language course.
 Independent study will be supported with access to a residential studio space for the duration of the course, where you will familiarise with the UAL study environment.
 Located in the heart of London you will benefit from access to the wealth of resources available within the cultural capital.

 Tuition from the University of Arts London tutors

 Research visits to London's major galleries and museums

 Group seminars and discussions

 Regular tutorials and feedback on portfolio progression